ocaml/flexdll/README.md

 destroyed.)

 Usually, the real entry point is provided by the C runtime library:
-`_cygwin_dll_entry` for Cygwin, `DllMainCRTStartup` for Mingw, `_DllMainCRTStartup` for MSVC.
-These functions perform various initialization for the C runtime library, invoke the code that has to be run automatically at load time (e.g for C++: constructors of static objects, or right-hand sides of non-constant initializers for global variables), and then call the function [`DllMain`](http://msdn2.microsoft.com/en-us/library/ms682583.aspx), which by default does nothing but can be overidden by the program to perform custom initialization of the DLL.
+`_cygwin_dll_entry` for Cygwin, `DllMainCRTStartup` for MinGW, `_DllMainCRTStartup` for MSVC.
+These functions perform various initialization for the C runtime library, invoke the code that has to be run automatically at load time (e.g for C++: constructors of static objects, or right-hand sides of non-constant initializers for global variables), and then call the function [`DllMain`](http://msdn2.microsoft.com/en-us/library/ms682583.aspx), which by default does nothing but can be overridden by the program to perform custom initialization of the DLL.

 FlexDLL must take control before any custom code (static constructors, `DllMain`) so as to perform relocations (in case this code refers to symbols found in the main program or previously loaded DLLs).
-As a consquence, FlexDLL defines its own entry point, which first asks the main program to perform relocations and then calls the regular entry point of the C runtime library.
+As a consequence, FlexDLL defines its own entry point, which first asks the main program to perform relocations and then calls the regular entry point of the C runtime library.
 This behavior is implemented in the `flexdll_initer.c` file and the corresponding object file (whose